 By Chloe Ashton | March 23 2021

-The fine wine market has become comfortable with uncertainty.
+The fine-wine market has become comfortable with uncertainty during Covid-19.
 Since the glory of autumn 2018, which saw the Liv-ex 1,000 index reach record-breaking heights, turmoil of one kind or another has plagued major markets—but the industry and its assets have resisted well.

 The US wine market—a sticky subject for its importers, and especially European producers for many months—is likely breathing a sigh of relief at Joe Biden’s presidential win.
 Election results notwithstanding, Joe Marchant, Director of Bordeaux Index’s American branch, is optimistic: “We have had a good year for business so far in the US.
 If it weren’t for the tariffs, it would have been an exceptional one.”
 The 25 percent import tax has clearly been the biggest blocker of exponential growth for the wider market, and while hitting the “sub-$100” retail sector the hardest, Marchant explains that the “degree of elasticity” in pricing at the high-end has meant no significant change to business for him.
 Staub’s view is a touch more conservative; he believes that the threat of even higher tariffs under Trump took its toll on sales of non-physical stock to US clients: “American buyers were more or less absent from the Bordeaux en primeur campaign.”
 Under a Biden presidency, the tariffs are less likely to be re-imposed next year, and in this case Marchant foresees a genuine boom of demand and ensuing imports to the US for 2021.

-The trough may look deep at first glance, but in comparison to other financial assets, fine wine has stayed stable.
+The trough may look deep at first glance, but in comparison to other financial assets, fine-wine has stayed stable during Covid-19.
 Staub offers an explanation: “Wine is obviously not linked to the central bank, or interest rates, and it is certainly not as liquid [excuse the pun] as derivatives or futures.”
 Even at the most-traded end (Bordeaux), fine wine does not suffer such “knee-jerk” reactions at the first signs of economic distress; not least, as I understand it, because it generally remains small-fry relative to other wealth assets within any given portfolio.
 Pure investment aside, the emotional element of fine wine can act as its protector; a keen collector himself, Staub jokes, “My wine collection would be the last thing I’d sell.”
-Stopford Sackville endorses fine wine buying even in economic crisis, deeming it “a relative safe haven, compared to say, property” during difficult times.
+Stopford Sackville endorses fine-wine buying even in economic crisis, deeming it “a relative safe haven, compared to say, property” during difficult times.

 The initial negative performance of Liv-ex’s Bordeaux and Burgundy indices (fig.2) may not be solely a consequence of the pandemic, nor indeed the longer-term macroeconomic factors at play; Staub confirms that “the market for Bordeaux and Burgundy was already subdued last year.”
 Beyond these traditionally traded regions, two of Liv-ex’s regional indices have shown impressive growth since September 2019.
 The Champagne index increased 7 percent in the 12 months to September 2020, and Italy 4 percent.
 It is probably not a coincidence that both regions—historically strong in the US—are those exempt from US tariffs, though the steady long-term price performance of Champagne, and the increasing quality and demand for Piemontese and Tuscan wines, also contribute to their success.
 Burgundy remains the worst-performing index of the bunch, seeing an 8 percent decrease over the 12 months since September 2019.
 It nonetheless follows the pack in showing signs of recovery since April this year, if in muted fashion.
 As of September 2020, only Liv-ex’s Rest of World index is trending downward.